regis-zang/ExploringRscriptAndSAPPredictiveAnalysis/4_SAC_CreatingModel.md

 J - Date Dimension.<br>
 Now we talk about The time!<br>
 <center> <img src="Images/DeloreanDashboard.jpg" width="800" height="400"> </center><br>
+Click in Date!<br>
 ![R-Logo](Images/SAC_Model013.jpg)

 K - Date Dimension Detail.
+The Dimension Date at a granularity of Day is a crucial aspect when analyzing and working with historical data since 2007.
+Here are some key reasons for its importance:

+Time-based analysis: With a Dimension Date at Day granularity, you can perform detailed time-based analysis.
+This allows you to identify trends, seasonal patterns, and anomalies within the data on a daily basis.
+Granularity at the day level enables a comprehensive understanding of how variables evolve and interact over time.

+Historical context: By starting the Dimension Date from 2007, you have a substantial historical timeframe.
+This long-term historical perspective is valuable for evaluating how variables, such as stock prices, have changed and evolved over the years.
+It provides context for generating insights based on long-term trends and patterns.

+Comparative analysis: The Dimension Date allows you to compare and contrast data across different time periods.
+You can analyze performance metrics, such as daily returns or trading volumes, over specific time ranges and make comparisons to identify patterns, changes, or anomalies.
+This comparative analysis helps in understanding how metrics have shifted over time.

+Forecasting and predictive modeling: Historical data with a Dimension Date at a day granularity is ideal for developing forecasting models and predictive analytics.
+By leveraging the rich historical dataset, you can build accurate and robust models that capture the dynamics and variability of underlying variables over time.
+These models can help anticipate future trends and make informed decisions.

+Data-driven decision making: With detailed historical data and a Day granularity, you can make data-driven decisions with greater confidence.
+By analyzing patterns and trends, you can identify correlations, causations, and potential factors influencing the data.
+This information can guide important business decisions, investment strategies, or risk assessments based on solid historical evidence.

+In summary, the Dimension Date at a granularity of Day, covering historical data from 2007, provides a comprehensive and rich context for extensive time-based analysis.
+It enables a deep understanding of historical trends, supports comparative analysis, facilitates forecasting and predictive modeling, and drives data-driven decision making.
+Utilizing this invaluable historical data can help uncover insights and drive actionable outcomes.<br><br>
 ![R-Logo](Images/SAC_Model014_p1.jpg) <br>
 ![R-Logo](Images/SAC_Model014_p2.jpg) <br>